-Her latest publications include the co-edited African Theatre: Contemporary Dance (James Currey, 2018), and Contemporary Plays by African Women (Methuen, 2019) and articles or chapters on contemporary South African women-identified artists (2013, 2018), a chapter on Magnet Theatre, in The Methuen Guide to South African Drama (2015) and various analyses of how various artists and ethnographers are re-visiting European aesthetics and archives to reveal colonial afterlives that continue to resonate in the present (2015, 2019).
+Her latest publications include the co-edited African Theatre: Contemporary Dance (James Currey, 2018), and Contemporary Plays by African Women (Methuen, 2019), articles or chapters on contemporary South African women-identified artists (2013, 2018), on 'Creating a network on and off-line, in and out of Africa' (RiDE, 2019), and various analyses of how artists and ethnographers are re-visiting European aesthetics and archives to reveal colonial afterlives that continue to resonate in the present (2015, 2019).

 From 2015 - June 2017, Yvette worked with Amy Jephtha (South African playwright and director) and Every1Mobile to create an app to grow an online network of African women creative practitioners with the following primary functions:

-- to allow female artists from Africa to create profiles for themselves and their work, to increase their visibility and connectivity beyond regions, to access one another and others nationally and internationally.
+- to enable female artists from Africa to create profiles for themselves and their work, to increase their visibility and connectivity beyond regions, to access one another and others nationally and internationally.

 - to highlight events from regions posting each month.
 This will both connect artists, and allow other interested parties (researchers, programmers, etc) to see key activities happening in the field of performance in various regions of Africa easily.